minhazur9/premier/README.md

 When a user is logged in the navbar should change slighly by having the login/signup links replaced with log out and profile links.

-### Movie Index
+### Movie/Show Index

-Movies should appear and it should also be paginated with 20 movies as the limit per page.
+Movies/Shows should appear and it should also be paginated with 20 movies as the limit per page.

 There should be a side nav that is used to filter what kind of movies will appear.

-The title, average rating, and poster of the movies should appear and be links to their respective pages to show more details of the movie.
+The title, average rating, and poster of the movies/shows should appear and be links to their respective pages to show more details

-### Movie Details
+### Movie/Show Details

+Movies/Shows should be have the title, poster art, a tagline, an overview, an average rating, number of ep, number of seasons, a trailer and the newtworks it is available to watch in.

+There should be a review section where users can submit their score and reviews.

+Only a logged in user can add, edit and delete their own reviews and scores.

+A logged in user can also add it to their movie or show recommendations

+### Profile Page

+Users should be able to see their profile details like name, email, and profile picture and edit them if they are the owner

+You should also be able to see a list of recommendations even if you are not logged in which are all linked to their details pages.